 "Just as he who gives his life to serve a great idea is admirable, he who avails himself of a great idea to serve his personal hopes of glory and power is abominable, even if he too risks his life.
 To give one's life is a right only when one gives it unselfishly."

 More than one hundred years after his death, with the Cuban people separated by two countries and two ideologies, both the communist and exile communities have called upon Martí as a symbol for their divergent causes.
-Fidel Castro has called him a revolutionary hero and has emphasized that his writings state that Cuba will never be truly free without economic, racial and sexual equality.
+Fidel Castro has called him a revolutionary hero and has emphasized that his writings state that Cuba will never be truly free without economic, racial and gender equality.
 While Havana's airport is called the José Martí International Airport and the Plaza de la Revolución is anchored by a giant obelisk in the middle called the Martí Monument, in Miami, the right-wing exile community and the U.S. government have created a TV and radio station to broadcast anti-Castro propaganda to Cuba called TV and Radio Martí.

 What will never change, regardless of what the future holds for Cuba, is Marti's relevance and importance.
-Everywhere in Cuba and in the Cuban exile communities in the U.S. there are statues and tributes honoring his life, work, and untimely death.
+Everywhere in Cuba and in the Cuban exile communities in the U.S., there are statues and tributes honoring his life, work, and untimely death.
 He will always be ingrained in the hearts, minds and souls of the Cuban people as their greatest hero.

 "Those who have you, o Liberty, do not know you.
 Those who do not have you should not speak of you, but win you."